 Dr. Marcia Angell, a [Harvard] faculty member and former editor in chief of The New England Journal of Medicine, is among the professors who argue that industry profit motives do not correspond to the scientific aims of academic medicine and that much of the financing needs to be not only disclosed, but banned.

-Brandy Vaughan, a former sales rep for Merck, explains how the pharmaceutical industry has infiltrated the various institutions that doctors use to educate themselves.
-She explains that as a result, medical literature has become little more than pharmaceutical marketing.
+Brandy Vaughan, a former sales rep for Merck, explains how the industry has infiltrated the medical schools.
+She explains that medical literature has become little more than pharmaceutical marketing.
 In an interview (Link Here), she says the following: